The Early Years

 The Early 2000s

 The late 2000s saw landmark change.
 We latched on to the new but growing mobile health field by launching the BrdsNBz Text Message Warm Line.
 The service garnered national attention when it was featured in the New York Times Sunday Styles section.

 In 2009, the NC General Assembly passed the Healthy Youth Act.
 For the first time, public schools must provide students with health information that is medically accurate and age-appropriate.
 Furthermore, the law gives local school boards broad authority to use proven curricula and provide a full range of parent-and-science-supported information.

 If the start of the 2010s is any indication, we have no plans to slow down.
 In 2010, we were selected by the CDC to serve as one of eight organizations in the United States to demonstrate the impact of a broad, community-wide initiative to lower teen pregnancy rates.
 The initiative is called Gaston Youth Connected, and it is already providing important lessons for the rest of the state.
 In 2011, we launched the WISE initiative to increase schools’ capacity to provide effective sex education that meets local needs.

 In January 2012, we announced a new state goal to reduce teen pregnancy 30% by 2020.
 As of 2013, teen pregnancy rates had dropped 29.97% - almost to our goal more than seven years ahead of schedule.

-In May 2015, we announced that we are becoming SHIFT NC (Sexual Health Initiatives For Teens) and expanding our scope of work to include teen pregnancy, HIV/AIDS and STIs, sexuality, development, relationships, and access to care.
-Our methods of using evidence-based approaches won't change, but we'll be working toward a more comprehensive impact on young people's sexual health.
+In 2015, we expanded our mission and changed our name to SHIFT NC (Sexual Health Initiatives For Teens) - expanding our scope of work to include teen pregnancy, HIV/AIDS and STIs, sexuality, development, relationships, and access to care.